88lex/safire/README.md

 Once you have this initial project created, all the APIs above enabled and have created/downloaded the credentials creds.json you are ready to use safire.

 The command line is very flexible.
+You can quickly and easily
+- create projects
-You can quickly and easily create and delete service accounts(SAs), json keys (that let you access shared drives and copy/sync/move files), add the SA emails to groups and shared drives and use with tools like sasync, cloudplow/cloudbox, crop etc.
+- create and delete service accounts(SAs) and json keys (that let you access shared drives and copy/sync/move files),
+- add the SA emails to groups and shared drives to use with tools like sasync, cloudplow/cloudbox, crop etc.

 `Don't be afraid to play with the commands.
 You can fix almost anything by deleting and recreating components in a few minutes.
 [The exception being projects, which you should not delete as they go into a 30-day holding bin before being fully deleted, and count against your project quota.]`